ComputationalNeurogenetics/NeuronalFeatureSpace/README.md

 8. Perform identification of neurotransmitter type per cell
 9. Calculate UMAP and cluster detection optimization (separate HPC run code for optimization)
 10. Pairwise differential chromatin accessibility calculations (Separate HPC run code)
-11. Adding motif information to the object
+11. Adding motif information to the object (not actively used but included to the object for future research)
-12. Run ChromVar
+12. Run ChromVar (not actively used but included to the object for future research)
-13. Find Closest features for ATAC features
+13. Find Closest features for ATAC features (not actively used but included to the object for future research)
-14. Identification of cluster markers (not actively used but included to the object for future research)
+14. Identification of cluster markers
 a.
 Expression markers
 b.	scATAC feature markers
 c.
-TF motif accessibility
+TF motif accessibility (not actively used but included to the object for future research)
 d.
-TF motif enrichments
+TF motif enrichments (not actively used but included to the object for future research)

 Further downstream analyses are coded in ClusterCircosPlots.Rmd
 1. UMAP plots with clusters, brain region of origin and NT-types